-This joint proxy statement/prospectus includes information concerning public companies in which Liberty Media has controlling and non-controlling interests that file reports and other information with the Securities and Exchange Commission (the SEC) in accordance with the Exchange Act.
+This joint proxy statement/prospectus includes information concerning public companies in which Liberty Media has controlling and non-controlling interests that file reports and other information with the SEC in accordance with the Exchange Act.
 Information in this joint proxy statement/prospectus concerning those companies has been derived from the reports and other information filed by them with the SEC.
 If you would like further information about these companies, the reports and other information they file with the SEC can be accessed on the Internet website maintained by the SEC at www.sec.gov.
 Those reports and other information are not incorporated by reference in this joint proxy statement/prospectus.